marmelab/react-admin/doc/4.0/Inputs.md

 };
 ```

-Here is another example, this time using a material-ui `Select` component:
+Here is another example, this time using a MUI `Select` component:

 ```jsx
 // in SexInput.js